Arithmetic subgroups of Chevalley group schemes over function fields II: Conjugacy classes of maximal unipotent subgroups: Fixing groups of germs at infinity of chambers

 \section{Fixing groups of germs at infinity of chambers}

-We want to decompose the semisimple group $G_D/U(G_D)$ as the product of a free $\mathbb{Z}$-module of finite rank and a ``arithmetic bounded torus'' $T$, which is a torsion group whenever $\mathbb{F}$ is finite (c.f.
-Theorem \ref{main teo 2}~(2)).
-The group $T$ can be described as the stabilizer of a filter.
+In order to prove Theorem~\ref{main teo 2} we have to decompose the semisimple group $G_D/U(G_D)$ as the product of a free $\mathbb{Z}$-module of finite rank and a ``arithmetic bounded torus'' $T$, which is a torsion group whenever $\mathbb{F}$ is finite.
+In this section, we describe the group $T$ in terms of the stabilizer of a certain filter, which we precise in the following.